collinstevens/collinstevens.github.io/aboutme.md

 subtitle: Programmer
 ---

-I am a Lead Software Engineer for [JBS Custom Software Solutions](https://www.jbssolutions.com/).
+I am a Lead Software Engineer for [JBS Solutions](https://www.jbssolutions.com/).
 I have previously worked at loanDepot, CHC Consulting, and CAM Commerce Solutions.
 Also currently based out of Irvine, CA and work from home full time ;).

 # Social Media / Contact Info